awakened1712/awakened1712.github.io/_posts/2019-05-14-hacking-wechat-dos.md

   - landing
 ---

 This DoS bug was reported to Tencent, but they decided not to fix because it's not critical.
+The Common Vulnerabilities and Exposures (CVE) Program has assigned the ID CVE-2019-11419 to this issue.

 ## Description:
 vcodec2_hls_filter in libvoipCodec_v7a.so in WeChat application for Android results in a DoS by replacing an emoji file (under the /sdcard/tencent/MicroMsg directory) with a crafted .wxgf file.